Canop/whalespotter/README.md

 **whalespotter** is

 * a convenient application to fast locate fat files and folders
-* a demonstration of how to use channels to parallelize computations and never blocks the UI
+* a demonstration of how to use channels to parallelize computations and never block the UI
 * a demonstration of a few [Termimad](https://github.com/Canop/termimad/) widgets

 ![screen](img/screen.png)